 See Client Compatibility for more information about the supported OpenVPN clients.

-NOTE: if you plan to run eduVPN/Let's Connect! please consider subscribing to the mailing list here.
+NOTE: if you plan to install and run a eduVPN/Let's Connect! server please subscribe to the "deployers" mailing list here.
 It will be used for announcements of updates and discussion about running eduVPN/Let's Connect!.

-You can also use IRC for support & feedback: freenode,
+You can also join IRC for technical questions/discussions/feedback on

 Currently we do NOT support CentOS & Red Hat Enterprise Linux 8.
 We are waiting for this to be resolved.
 We avoid using third party PHP repositories to prevent having to support these repositories in the future.